Aidy White: 2015–16 season

 On 10 June 2015, White signed a one-year contract with Rotherham United.
 He made ten first-team appearances for Rotherham between August and October before being sent out on loan.
 Upon his return from the loan spell, Rotherham United terminated his contract by mutual consent on 8 January 2016.

 Barnsley loan

 On 17 November, White was loaned out to League One club Barnsley until 3 January 2016.

 Barnsley

 On 8 January 2016, following his contract termination from Rotherham United, White signed a permanent deal with League One club Barnsley.
 In his first 6 months White won 2015–16 Johnstone's Paint Trophy and the 2015–16 League One Playoff Final.

 On 20 June 2016, White signed a new contract with Barnsley, keeping him with the Championship club until 30 June 2017.
 On 10 May 2017, the club announced that White would not be offered a contract extension.

-Hearts
+Heart of Midlothian

-After two years out of football due to injury, White signed a two-year contract with Scottish Premiership club Hearts in March 2019.
+After two years out of football due to injury, White signed a two-year contract with Scottish Premiership club Heart of Midlothian in March 2019.
 On 31 May 2021, White's contract with Hearts ended and was released from the club.